IFRCGo/ifrc-covid-dataviz/README.md

 1. Clone the repository to your computer.
 Using the command line: `git clone {repository url}`
 2. Change into the newly cloned directory folder: `cd ifrc-covid-dataviz`
 3. Install the NPM packages: `npm install`
+4. Remove the remove the 'homepage' attribute in package.json (used for GitHub Pages deployment)
+5. Set the data sources to use local versions pointing to public/data folder, or alternatively, use the Chrome browser - Allow CORS Extension, which enables the connection between the localhost development environment and the WHO/OWID API data sources.
-4. Start the local development server: `npm start`
+6. Start the local development server: `npm start`
-5. A browser window should open automatically to http://localhost:3000/ifrc-covid-dataviz
+7. A browser window should open automatically to http://localhost:3000/ifrc-covid-dataviz

-* IMPORTANT Before running a local development environment, remove the 'homepage' attribute in package.json, otherwise you will receive a GetAttribute error.
-Then if deploying to GitHub Pages, ensure that the homepage attribute is added.

 ------------